charstorm/split-data-loader/README.md

 each packet.
 It allows index based random lookup of all the input packets, distributed among all the bin files.

+> [!NOTE]
+> The "split" here has nothing to do with train/test split.
+It is expected that
+> train/test split is done before writing data using the methods given here.

 ## Installation

 Use pip.
 [Project](https://pypi.org/project/splitdataloader/) is available at PyPI.